Xilinx/VMC_Help/HDL/blackbox2/README.md

 # Black Box

-The Model Composer Black Box block provides a way to incorporate hardware description language (HDL) models into Model Composer.
+The Vitis Model Composer Black Box block provides a way to incorporate hardware description language (HDL) models into Model Composer.

 ![](./Images/block.png)

+## Description

 The block is used to specify both the simulation behavior in Simulink and the implementation files to be used during code generation with